cruxlang/cruxlang.github.io/inference.md

 }
 ```

-When the `array` variable is initialized, we know it's a `MutableArray`, but we don't know the
+When the `array` variable is initialized, we know it's a `mutable []`, but we don't know the
-the type of the elements yet.
-Then we append an element, and now we know the concrete element
+type of the elements yet.
+When we append an element, we learn the concrete element
 type -- String in this case.

-If the function's entire type annotation were written out, it would look like:
+If `makeWeirdArray`'s type annotation were spelled out, it would look like:

 ```crux
 fun makeWeirdArray(): mutable [String] {